 1) Recognise the game

-They may act in cruel and malicious ways – and this should not be ignored – but it can help to take the edge off when you realise that their actions are being driven, at root, by an extremely low and fragile self-esteem.
+They may act in cruel and malicious ways – and this should not be ignored – but it can help to take the edge off when you realize that their actions are being driven, at root, by extremely low and fragile self-esteem.

 2) Don’t play the game

 The only way to win this game, is not to play.

 Don’t fall into the trap of thinking that if you give in to their needs, this will end the Narcissistic abuse.